Zycus Launches CognitiveProcurement Amidst 1200 Delegates Representing Over 500 Companies at Horizon 2021

 - Global sponsoring associates like AWS, Accenture, Velocity Procurement and Beltrees Consulting

-- Zycus leadership featured new product innovations, AI product roadmaps coupled with over 200 live demos and 1-1 sessions, resulting in 60+ expressions of interests from global enterprises!
+- Zycus leadership featured new product innovations, AI product roadmaps coupled with over 200 live demos and 1-1 sessions, resulting in significant expressions of interests from global enterprises!

 About Zycus: